kksgandhi/personal_site/conference questions.md

 	 - Design challenges, esp.
 K-12
  - Industry
    - How can I sell myself?
+     - Show off my leadership skills?
    - What are my blind spots as an academic?
    - What companies are out there to keep an eye on?
-   - Evaluation methods
-   - Creating edugames on a team?
    - how do companies get funding and operate?
+   - where do you sell your games?
    - How will funding for PBS and the like be affected?
+   - setting myself up for product management roles
+   - Should I sign up for senior roles or junior roles
 - Research
-  - What is required to actually make a "framework"
   - How to verify if an edugame actually works, especially with complex ideas such as "critical thinking".
-  - I want to be an academic, how will I eventually get funding
 - Casual Questions
   - Are art games a problem for game designers?
 - Teaching Track